 A. To introduce students to urban planning parameters, land-use interaction studies, policies and strategies that seek to define the role of planning in a small urban area, B. To guide students to identification of needs of a community through socio-economic and physical survey, including updating of given base map.
-C. To provide students with opportunities to make decision and conceptualize projects that will improve the socio-economic condition of a delineated area

-1. Explain the parameters that govern the development of urban areas; 2.
+C. To provide students with opportunities to make decision and conceptualize projects that will improve the socio-economic condition of a delineated area ompression of this course, students will be unit to 1.
+Explain the parameters that govern the development of urban areas; 2.
 Recognize urban problems and factors responsible; 3.
 Prepare comprehensive socio-economic questionnaire for urban planning; 4.
 Develop landuse strategies and concepts for urban areas;